opengisci/opengisci.github.io/sp25/_posts/2025-05-05-conclusion.md

     - What types of barriers prevented reproduction of original results?
     - What types of uncertainty or threats to validity have you discovered through your efforts?
     - How have you improved upon the study's reproducibility and/or uncertainty/validity?
-- Peer review: Each group clones and runs another groups' study
-- Course evalution
-- Post-course survey
-- Finalize edits to GitHub pages and repositories by `Monday, May 19`

 ## Concluding thoughts